git clone https://github.com/openliberty/guide-microprofile-openapi.git

 Generating the OpenAPI document for the inventory service

 You can generate an OpenAPI document in various ways.
-First, because all JAX-RS annotations are processed by default, you can augment your existing JAX-RS annotations with OpenAPI annotations to enrich your APIs with a minimal amount of work.
+First, because all Jakarta Restful Web Services annotations are processed by default, you can augment your existing Jakarta Restful Web Services annotations with OpenAPI annotations to enrich your APIs with a minimal amount of work.
 Second, you can use a set of predefined models to manually create all elements of the OpenAPI tree.
 Finally, you can filter various elements of the OpenAPI tree, changing them to your liking or removing them entirely.

 Navigate to the start